WeebSec/weebsec/_posts/2019-06-1-devel-walkthrough.md

 ```
 ![](/img/devel-writeup/screenshot3.png)

 Yikes!
-That's a lot of exploits to try so I tried the first exploit but it didn't work for me so I used the 2nd and it WORKED GREAT!
+That's a lot of exploits to try so I tried the first one  but it didn't work for me so I used the 2nd and it WORKED GREAT!
 ## BAM!

 ![](/img/devel-writeup/screenshot5.png)